danwills/openmpt-houdini-importer/README.md

 It's only been built and tested on Gentoo Linux so far!
 I expect it might need some adaptation to work on some linuxes or windows/mac.

 ## Motivation
-I am a GIANT fan of the demoscene (http://www.pouet.net) and tracked music (https://modarchive.org/) discovering Scream Tracker by The Future Crew back in 1992 or so, and I wrote a bunch of wierd old tracks myself, some of which I still rather like and I've always wanted to be able to make detailed and tightly synchronised visualisations for them.. producing something like a cross between a YT visualiser and a demoscene production, but not necessarily realtime.
+I am a huge fan of the demoscene (http://www.pouet.net) and tracked music (https://modarchive.org/) discovering Scream Tracker by The Future Crew back in 1992 or so, and I wrote a bunch of wierd old tracks myself, some of which I still rather like and I've always wanted to be able to make detailed and tightly synchronised visualisations for them.. producing something like a cross between a YT visualiser and a demoscene production, but not necessarily realtime.
 That's the motivation for this project!

 ## The HDA
 The HDA runs the modified `openmpt123` binary (once told its location) to produce a flac audio rendering of the specified tracker-music module file (later also transcoded to wav using assumed-system-level availability of ffmpeg!), and simultaneously records a 'pattern log' text-file via the command's standard text output (stdout) and redirecting stdout via a pipe (`>`) to a file.
 The pattern-log records in reasonable temporal-detail: Millisecond precision for the moment - what pattern rows were played and when.